tristanbatchler/tbat.me/_posts/2024-11-15-godot-golang-mmo-part-8.md

   Your browser does not support the video tag.
 </video>

+As always, if do you want to start here without viewing the previous lesson, feel free to download the source code for release [v0.07](https://github.com/tristanbatchler/Godot4Go_MMO/releases/tag/v0.07) in the [official GitHub repository](https://github.com/tristanbatchler/Godot4Go_MMO).

 ## Growing the player

 First, we left off with the player eating spores and telling the server about it, but the server isn't doing anything with that information.
 It would be great if the server could validate the player's actions, and either accept or reject them.
 This way, we can prevent cheating, and make sure that the game is fair for everyone.
 If the changes are accepted, the server will then broadcast the changes to all other players, for other clients to interpret and display.